paragon-creations/motorola-datawedge-cordova-plugin/README.md

 ==============

 <h3>Configure DataWedge:</h3>
-You have two options to interact with the current version of the DataWedge:

-1. Broadcast an intent from the Default (0) profile.
-This can be a custom action of your choosing.
-NOTE: Category must be empty.
-2. Create a custom profile associated to your app, and send a "startActivity" intent.
+Create a custom profile associated to your app, and send a "startActivity" intent.
 This must use the default plugin action: _"com.bluefletch.motorola.datawedge.ACTION"_ and EMPTY category.

-The DataWedge User Guide is located here: `https://launchpad.motorolasolutions.com/documents/dw_user_guide.html`

-Intent configuration: `https://launchpad.motorolasolutions.com/documents/dw_user_guide.html#_intent_output`
+The DataWedge User Guide is located here: `https://launchpad.motorolasolutions.com/documents/dw_user_guide.html` Intent configuration: `https://launchpad.motorolasolutions.com/documents/dw_user_guide.html#_intent_output`

-Special configuration for option 2:

 1. You'll need to first create a Profile in your DataWedge Application to run **startActivity** for an intent on scan/magstripe events as applicable.
-NOTE: you MUST set the action to: _"com.bluefletch.motorola.datawedge.ACTION"_ and category to EMPTY/BLANK
+2. You MUST set the action to: _"com.bluefletch.motorola.datawedge.ACTION"_ and category to EMPTY/BLANK
-2. Associate your app to the DataWedge profile so it loads with your app.
+3. Associate your app to the DataWedge profile so it loads with your app.
 Configure this under `(Your profile) > Associated apps > New app/activity (menu button) > (Select your app)`
-3. Lastly, you need to set your application to be "singleTop" in Cordova.
+4. Lastly, you need to set your application to be "singleTop" in Cordova.
 This will make sure each scan doesn't launch a new instance of your app.
 Add the following to your config.xml:
 ```<preference name="AndroidLaunchMode" value="singleTop" />```

 <h3>To Use:</h3>
 1) First, you need to "activate" the plugin and OPTIONALLY tell it what intent to listen for.
 Default is _"com.bluefletch.motorola.datawedge.ACTION"_
 ```
    document.addEventListener("deviceready", function(){
       if (window.datawedge) {
-      	 datawedge.start(); //uses default
+      	 datawedge.start(); //uses the following Intent Name = "com.bluefletch.motorola.datawedge.ACTION"
          //datawedge.start("com.yourintent.whatever_you_configured_to_broadcast_in_default_profile");
       }
    });